brdga4/holbertonschool-hbnb/part1/documentation.md

 ### Flow 2: Place Creation

 This flow shows how property parameters are processed and validated against existing users before a listing is saved.
+The client submits new property listing fields alongside a specific owner identifier to the presentation layer.
+The business facade queries the repository to ensure that the referenced owner exists and is authorized to create a listing.
+After passing attribute validations, the system instantiates the property object and stores it in the database.

 ```mermaid
 sequenceDiagram